zempo/Sprint-Challenge--RDBMS-and-API-Intros-java-todos/README.md

   - Order the list by username!

 - [ ] Add in 100 more random users each with a random number (0 - 3) of random todos.
 The todos descriptions should be something random as well.
 For my example, I picked Pokemon names!

+## Submission format

+Follow these steps for completing your project.

+- [ ] Set up your fork on Github to submit via CodeGrade, pushing commits to your <firstName-lastName> branch.